MGXlab/phagetransformer/README.md

 By default, predictions are thresholded at the FDR 10% level from `calibration.json` (`--fdr 0.1`).
 Use `--fdr 0.2` for a more permissive 20% FDR, or `--threshold 0.3` to set an exact score cutoff (overrides `--fdr`).

-The tiling stride used during prediction is read from `calibration.json` (saved during training) to ensure consistency between training evaluation and inference.
+The tiling stride used during prediction is read from `calibration.json` to ensure consistency between training evaluation and inference.

 ### train